- The definition of a pinch is a substitute hitter or runner in baseball.

 Origin: < pinch

-See pinch in American Heritage Dictionary
+pinch definition by American Heritage Dictionary

 verb pinched, pinch·ing, pinch·es verb, transitive

 - To squeeze between the thumb and a finger, the jaws of a tool, or other edges.

 - To squeeze or bind (a part of the body) in a way that causes discomfort or pain: These shoes pinch my toes.

 - To nip, wither, or shrivel: buds that were pinched by the frost; a face that was pinched with grief.